digital-archives/HISTGA1011/final_project/paper_structure.md

 **Appendix**

-**End-user experience mockup:** To support your Front-end experience/user personas narrative, create a mockup that describes how a user will search, browse, and eventually come to a single record in your digitized collection.
+**End-user experience mockup:** To support your front-end experience/user personas narrative, create a mockup that describes how a user will search, browse, and eventually come to a single record in your digitized collection.
 Use this mockup to point out key features and functionality provided by your access portal.
 You should also think critically about how users might drill down into various representation hierarchies.
 For example, a digitized audio cassette tape may be associated with one or multiple digital files (one file for Side A, another for Side B, or representing different tracks on multi-track tapes, etc).
 How will the user understand each pages’ relation to one another?